Allegheny County Employees’ Retirement System v. AdaptHealth Corp.

 This securities class action lawsuit was brought in the United District Court for the Eastern District of Pennsylvania (the “Court”) alleging violations of the federal securities laws by AdaptHealth Corp. (“AdaptHealth” or the “Company”), certain of the Company’s current and former senior executives and directors, and certain underwriters of the Company’s secondary public offering conducted on or around January 5, 2021 (the “SPO”).

-Lead Plaintiffs Have Reached a Proposed Settlement of the Action for $35 Million
+Lead Plaintiffs Have Settled the Action for $35 Million

-Lead Plaintiffs, Allegheny County Employees’ Retirement System, International Union of Operating Engineers, Local No. 793, Members Pension Benefit Trust of Ontario, and City of Tallahassee Pension Plan, on behalf of themselves and the Settlement Class, have reached a proposed settlement of the Action for $35,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+Lead Plaintiffs, Allegheny County Employees’ Retirement System, International Union of Operating Engineers, Local No. 793, Members Pension Benefit Trust of Ontario, and City of Tallahassee Pension Plan, on behalf of themselves and the Settlement Class, have settled the Action for $35,000,000 in cash (the “Settlement”).

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of: